The Human Side of Wealth Transfer

 It carries responsibility.

-• Recent speaking locations: Zurich, Vancouver (BC), New York City, Greenwich, Park City
+• Recent Speaking Locations: Zurich, Vancouver (BC), New York City, Greenwich, and Park City

 Bring Susan to Your Audience